ajgreengrove/ajgreengrove.github.io/content/about.md

 +++
 title = "About"
+author = ["A J Greengrove"]
 date = 2022-08-26T19:12:00+03:00
 lastmod = 2025-04-16T19:12:00+03:00
 draft = false
-featured_image = "/profileLatest.jpg"
+featured_image = "/images/profileLatest.webp"
 +++

-A J Greengrove is a musician in the early music sense: one who plays, improvises and composes both on-the-spot and with longer processes.
-More experiments with early music concepts to come.
+I play game guitar covers to discuss them and early music theory.
+I then compose soundtracks focusing on narrative storytelling.

+For all my creations under the "A J Greengrove" moniker from latest to earliest, see [Works]({{< relref "works" >}}).

-I play a nylon-stringed Godin guitar, engrave scores in LilyPond, and compose utilizing the powerful csound audio domain-specific programming language.
+I play a nylon-stringed Godin guitar, engrave scores in LilyPond, and compose utilizing the powerful csound audio domain-specific programming language;
+then record using ecasound.
+Thing is: this enables an almost complete plaintext workflow.

 If you have more questions, don't hesitate to [Contact]({{< relref "contact" >}}) me!

-For all my creations under the "A J Greengrove" moniker from latest to earliest, see [Works]({{< relref "works" >}}).

 The actual university degrees &amp; studies I’ve done (highest-level listed only):